apitoolkit/apitoolkit-landing/content/_index.md

 ##### Anomalies and Data validation
 ## DETECT CRITICAL INCIDENTS

-Apitoolkit will verify that your payloads are returning the correct data and would notify you if we notice changes.
+Upload your API contract or let our AI learn it automativally.
+Then, Apitoolkit will verify and test that your payloads are returning the correct data and would notify you if we notice changes.
+API Contract testing on steroids.

 <a class="text-blue-900" href="/api-anomalies-validation-and-checks">More about the Anomaly detector →</a>